christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

 exclusive license[^kurzweil]

 In 2001, Kurzweil CyberArt Technologies released a Windows PC program

+TK: there is abstract art represented in KCAT

 TK: the gray background is *not* a decision by AARON, or even encoded in its model of the painting.